-There are holes provided in the feet of the heater to allow appropriate fasteners to secure it to the floor.
-The Newport model has the appropriate brackets to secure the heater to the bulkhead.
-The drip tray will then fit under the bottom of the heater.
+There are holes provided in the side panels at the front of the stove to allow appropriate fasteners to secure it to the cutout.
+There is also a tie down bar supplied to fasten to the bottom back of the cutout, once fastened, side the stove into the cutout so the side panels are hooked underneath the bar.
+The drip tray will then fit under the bottom of the stove.